StorjOld/metacore/README.md

 # Guide for metacore
 **metacore** is an console utility which serve data of an remote user in your machine.
 **metacore** represent a python package.
-You can install with next command:
+You can install it with next command:

     $ python setup.py install